congshanwan/congshanwan.github.io/_pages/projects.md

 {% include base_path %}
 Details of Project 1 and 2 can be found from the publications or [<b>here</b>](http://congshanwan.github.io/files/proposal_Congshan_Wan.pdf).

-Project 1: Efficiency Optimization and Angular Misalignment Analysis of Interlayer Grating Couplers
+**Project 1**: Efficiency Optimization and Angular Misalignment Analysis of Interlayer Grating Couplers

 * A new theory, the “equivalent index slab (EIS)” method, is proposed to extend the rigorous coupled-wave analysis (RCWA) to rectangular diffraction grating involving surface waves.
 The grating layer is replaced by multiple uniform slab waveguides, the equivalent index slabs, such that the field amplitudes and phases at the cover-grating interface and the grating-waveguide interface remain unchanged. <br/>
 <center><img src="/images/fig_slab.png" alt="Equivalent Index Slabs" style="width:500px;height:250px;"></center>